Photo of Sue Davies

 The Sue Davies Award Trust is proud to announce the relaunch of the Sue Davies Award.
 It was established to commemorate the invaluable contribution of the late Sue Davies to OHTA.
 Sue was not only a driving force, but was considered wise counsel to those establishing and implementing the international training scheme and global qualifications framework.

 The overall objective of the Sue Davies Award is to provide the opportunity for the Award recipient to attend an OHTA500 series course to progress their occupational hygiene career in their respective country.
-The countries which will be considered as emerging economies are based on those not on the list of the the WESP developed economies located here.
+This is done by awarding up to three free examinations per candidate for the OHTA500 series modules.

 The growth in the number of trained occupational hygienists will contribute to the development of the occupational hygiene profession both locally and regionally.